OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 recent extension of them, known as eXtended Cellular Automata (XCA), which are widely used for the modelling of physical extended systems.

-Informal Definition of Cellular Automata {#sec:CAInformaDef}
+Informal Definition of Cellular Automata
 ----------------------------------------

-A cellular automaton can be thought as a $d$-dimensional space, called *cellular space*, subdivided in regular cells of uniform shape and size.
+A cellular automaton can be thought as a *d*-dimensional space, called *cellular space*, subdivided in regular cells of uniform shape and size.
 Each cell embeds a *finite automaton*, one of the most simple and well known computational models, which can assume a finite number of states.
-At time $t=0$, cells are in arbitrary states and the CA evolves step by step by changing the states of the cells at discrete time steps, by applying the same local rule of evolution, i.e. the cell’s *transition function*, simultaneously (i.e. in parallel) to each cell of the CA.
+At time *t*â€„=â€„0, cells are in arbitrary states and the CA evolves step by step by changing the states of the cells at discrete time steps, by applying the same local rule of evolution, i.e. the cellâ€™s *transition function*, simultaneously (i.e. in parallel) to each cell of the CA.
 Input for the cell is given by the states of a predefined (small) set of neighboring cells, which is assumed constant in space and time.
 It is possible to identify an informal definition of cellular automaton by simply listing its main properties:

--   It is formed by a $d$-dimensional space (i.e. the *cellular space*), partitioned into cells of uniform shape and size (e.g. triangles, squares, hexagons, cubes, etc. - see Figure \[fig:cellularspaces\]);
+-   It is formed by a *d*-dimensional space (i.e. the *cellular space*), partitioned into cells of uniform shape and size (e.g. triangles, squares, hexagons, cubes, etc. - see Figure \[fig:cellularspaces\]);

--   The number of cell’s states is finite;
+-   The number of cellâ€™s states is finite;

 -   The evolution occurs through discrete steps;

--   Each cell changes state simultaneously to each other (i.e. they change state concurrently, in parallel) thanks to the application of the cell’s *transition function*;
+-   Each cell changes state simultaneously to each other (i.e. they change state concurrently, in parallel) thanks to the application of the cellâ€™s *transition function*;

--   The cell’s state transition depends on the states of a set of neighboring cells;
+-   The cellâ€™s state transition depends on the states of a set of neighboring cells;

 -   The evolving cell is called *central cell* and can belong to its